agusprats/agusprats/README.md

 ---
-- 🔭  I’m currently working on my portfolio
+- 🔭  I’m currently working on my portfolio and learning how to deploy web applications...
-- 🤔  I’m currently learning how to deploy applications
+- 🌱  Tech communities I like: ICS and WWCode.
-- 😄  Fun fact: I´m also a lawyer and photographer
+- 😄  Fun fact: I´m also a lawyer and photographer.

 <!--